Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Fruit Batteries and fuel cell construction .md

 **Use fruit to make a battery** - How does electricity work?
 Find out how using a fruit!

-Last initially checked on 2023-02-06 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2022-02-06 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2023-02-06 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2023-02-07 by Joshua Wu (jw2311@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->